krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * Matt Bechtel - What is the 'params' hash?
 * Mason O'Neal - TOPIC
 * Lyndsey Williams - What is the difference between `GET` and `POST`?
-* Lucas Mathis - TOPIC
+* Lucas Mathis - How can I use the sessions hash in Sinatra?

 ## Thursday